Skip to content

 shed tunnels start myproj -p webdev

-# Merging multiple profiles
+# Merging profiles with extra ports

-shed tunnels start myproj -p webdev -d
+shed tunnels start myproj -p webdev -t 5432 -d

 Stop Tunnels